 Fences come in different heights and some even slide out to extend support for longer pieces.
 If you plan to cut tall crown molding or other tall stock, opt for taller fences for maximum support.
 And speaking of support, material supports on either side of the table are helpful for flimsy stock.
-But they are limited compared to the extension supports found on many miter saw stands, which we’ll discuss in a moment.
+But they are limited compared to the extension supports found on devices like the Milwaukee folding miter saw stand, which we’ll discuss in a moment.

 Did we mention that the stock should always be firmly against the fence?

-You’ll rarely – if ever – see a dust extractor (vacuum) attached to a miter saw during the framing process.
+You’ll rarely—if ever—see a dust extractor (vacuum) attached to a miter saw during the framing process.
 Rough cuts, likely made outside, throw sawdust out of the dust shoot and into the dirt.
-It’s not particularly neat and tidy – but it’s rough work.
+It’s not particularly neat and tidy—but it doesn’t need to be.

 Notable Features and Accessories

 Any miter saw in the running for your next tool should have an arm lock that immobilizes the up-and-down action of the blade, nesting it in the table’s blade channel.
 The arm lock makes the saw a little more compact and safe.
 Coupled with a handle somewhere on the top of the saw makes it a little easier to move around.
 As we mentioned, the relatively new battery-powered miters are built for the greatest portability.

 Most miter saws have material clamps built-in.
 How many perfect cuts were never made because the material wasn’t secure?
 We may never know.
 If you lose one, it’s smart to get an aftermarket clamp.